makrai/notes/butt06-case.md

   * The lexical entry for the accusative use of _ko_ states that:
     * the case is accusative;
     * the relevant NP should be a direct object;
-    * the NP should be interpreted as specific at the level of s(emantic)-struc
+    * the NP should be interpreted as specific at the level of semantic-struct
 * Based on data mainly from Urdu, Georgian and Russian, Butt and King went on
   * both a diachronic and a synchronic perspective, Butt and King (2003)
 * The next few sections briefly present the essential points of the theory
-  * Butt and King (2003) assume differing kinds of case: structural or default case (section 5.9.2), semantic case (section 5.9.4), and quirky case (section 5.9.3)
+  * Butt and King (2003) assume differing kinds of case:
+    * structural or default case (section 5.9.2),
+    * semantic case (section 5.9.4), and
+    * quirky case (section 5.9.3)
 * The analysis makes full use of LFG’s projection architecture, including the semantic projection, as seen in (109), and the argument projection (a-struct)